AP World Language and Culture Revisions

 Download

-This is the AP Chinese Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.

 Download

-This is the AP French Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.

 Download

-This is the AP German Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.

 Download

-This is the AP Italian Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.

 Download

-This is the AP Japanese Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.

 Download

-This is the AP Spanish Language and Culture CED revised for the 2026-27 school year.
-Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored in this PDF once the issue is resolved.
+This is the core document for this course.
+Unit guides lay out suggested thematic content and skills as well as recommend sequencing.
+The included project manual provides suggested pacing and activities to guide students through the project component of the course.
+Note: Audio icons in this CED are temporarily inactive; audio is available in AP Classroom and will be restored once this PDF issue is resolved.